 Eclipse types: know your Total from your Partial, Annular & Hybrid solar eclipses

 What is a solar eclipse?
-What type of eclipse is coming next?
-How many types of eclipses are there?
+What type of solar eclipse is coming next?
+How many types of solar eclipse are there?
 There are various types of solar eclipses, and it’s best to know one from the other before you make plans to travel across the globe to witness one.

 Partial solar eclipse

 This type of eclipse is the least impressive, but also the most common – and a part of every type of solar eclipse event.
 During a partial solar eclipse, the Moon appears to take a chunk out of the Sun.
 A ‘smiley face’ crescent Sun is an event in its own right, but at no point does the Moon block all of the Sun’s light, so it never gets completely dark.
 However, it can be a deeply affecting event if the Moon covers anything more than about 90% of the Sun, especially on a clear day when daylight noticeably dips, so don’t discount this type of eclipse.

 However, know that a partial solar eclipse is dangerous to observe.
 It’s not possible to look at the Sun with a bite taken out of it unless you’re wearing special solar safety eclipse glasses.
 Some light cloud can, in theory, offer a brief glasses-free glimpse of the event, but never look at a clear partial solar eclipse with the naked eye.